law-HCLC-attorneys-fees | sanctions in med-mal suit in the form of attorney's fees |

 because they timely filed an expert report supporting their healthcare liability claims.
 Methodist responds by

-as no report at all, and that such deficient reports may support an award to the healthcare defendants for
+same as no report at all, and that such deficient reports may support an award to the healthcare defendants

 The Texas Supreme Court has plainly stated that a plaintiff who fails to file a timely and sufficient report is

-report is not served, the trial court must award the provider its attorney's fees and costs and dismiss the case
+sufficient report is not served, the trial court must award the provider its attorney's fees and costs and

 Mitchell v.
 The Methodist Hospital (Tex.App.- Houston [1st Dist.]
 Dec.
 31, 2009)(Hanks)